novrain/bytes-pojo-serializer/README.md

 ### Some assistant annotations

 * SerializeFieldOrder: a annotation ```target the class``` to specify the order of fields.
-* SerializeArrayOrListLength: a annotation to specify the length of an array or list.
+* SerializeArrayOrListLength: a annotation to specify the length or set length by ```refField``` of an array or list.

 ### Todo